 Collier County voters have the opportunity to vote for or against a County Sales Surtax (surtax) on the November ballot.
 How I’ll vote on this item has been the most difficult decision I faced on this ballot, and I know that others have been struggling with it as well.

 In this post, I’ll share what I learned by attending presentations and Town Hall meetings starting as long ago as the Board of County Commissioners’ (BCC) Infrastructure Sales Surtax Workshop last November, and through online research.
-I’ll lay out the pros and cons that have been cited and my responses to each.
-Then I’ll share how I will vote.
+Then I’ll lay out the pros and cons that have been cited for each.
+I’ll close with a list of the surtax’s supporters.